-With this year set for a population growth spurt – the quest to find places that allow you to draw a breath and occupy a bubble of calm has never been more important.
-Some are tucked away while others are in plain sight, but regardless, they all offer a slice of respite from the relentless onslaught.
+With the city’s population forever on the rise, the quest to find places that allow you to draw a breath and get a bit of respite from the relentless onslaught has never been more important.
 There are tons to choose from, but here’s our pick of the best.

 Most people cite Richmond Park as the best place for pastoral tranquillity, except it’s not particularly quiet what with tons of joggers and everyone else in London having the same idea.
 Bushy Park, which is a short distance from Hampton Court station or a bus from Kingston, is far wilder, has way more deer, and there’s a mile-long tree-lined avenue designed by Christopher Wren, punctuated by a massive eighteenth-century statue of the Roman goddess Diana.
 The water garden is possibly the best spot for solitude, tucked away from the crowds, where the only noise you’ll hear are ducks flapping their wings in the spray.